grand-mother/grand/docs/package/grand.topography.rst

    >>> coordinates = ECEF(latitude=43.83 * u.deg, longitude=87.62 * u.deg,
    ...                    representation_type="geodetic")
-   >>> elevation = topography.elevation(coordinates)
+   >>> elevation = topography.elevation(coordinates,
+   ...                                  reference=topography.Reference.GEOID)

    .. note::
-      In order to get the GPS elevation, w.r.t. the WGS84 ellipsoid, you need to add the :func:`~grand.topography.geoid_undulation`.
+      By default, if no explicit reference is specified, the elevation is given w.r.t. the ellipsoid if geocentric coordinates are used (ECEF) or in local coordinates if local coordinates (LTP) are provided.
+In the latter case, the elevation data naturally include the Earth curvature.

 .. autofunction:: grand.topography.geoid_undulation